-Criterion Capital, the company which owns Britannia Point, the former Brown & Root tower on Colliers Wood High Street, has announced plans to redevelop the remainder of the site which it is calling Watercress Island.
-The consultation document described two further bocks of flats, one of 26 storeys and one of 16 storeys.
-It also promised enhanced landscaping and a ‘public realm’.
-In October 2020, the developer’s representatives, Built Environment Communications Group (BECG), asked residents to complete a survey, held a virtual exhibition and ran an online chat with individual residents.
-The consultation document can be found by clicking here.
+Criterion Capital, the company which owns Britannia Point, the former Brown & Root tower on Colliers Wood High Street, has submitted a planning application to redevelop the remainder of the site which it is calling Watercress Island.
+The plans show two further bocks of flats, one of 26 storeys and one of 16 storeys.

 Members of the Colliers Wood Residents Association (CWRA) committee had an initial meeting with Criterion representatives November.
 Criterion confirmed that they had met with planners and councillors to discuss their proposals in principle.
 They had already reduced the number of storeys proposed as a result.
 They were not yet in a position to say how many affordable homes would be included.
 They were confident that they could reduce the wind effect around the current tower with the addition of the new towers.
 They confirmed that Transport for London and Thames Water had no issues with the proposals.
 The view from CWRA attendees was that the survey sent out was biased in the developer’s favour.
 The communications manager, from BECG, apologised and said that, despite this, a significant number of people had responded to the survey.
 The proposed submission date for a planning application was November but CWRA understand that the plans did not pass the Design Review Panel criteria on 25 November 2020.